erinmpark/babynames/README.md

 ## The Data

-The Social Security Administration organizes the baby name data, somewhat inconveniently, as year-by-year text files named `yob[year].txt`, beginning in 1880 for national data and 1910 for state data.
+The Social Security Administration organizes the baby name data, somewhat inconveniently, year-by-year in text files named `yob[year].txt`, beginning in 1880 for national data and 1910 for state data.
 The data for the previous calendar year is usually released around Mother's Day.

 As of the 2018 data, there are 109,174 names, constituting any name-gender combination that appeared in at least one year a minimum of five times.
-The scripts in this repo download this raw data and provide tools for aggregating specific (or all) names in specific (or all) spans of years will the ability to exclude uncommon names.
+The scripts in this repo download this raw data and provide tools for aggregating specific (or all) names in specific (or all) spans of years with the ability to exclude uncommon names.

 ### Getting the Data